-Cell migration is an essential process involved in important physiological processes such as embryogenesis1, angiogenesis2, wound healing3 and the immune response4.
+Cell migration is an essential part of many physiological processes, such as embryogenesis1, angiogenesis2, wound healing3, and the immune response4.
 Unfortunately, cell migration is also involved in many pathologies, including cancer metastasis5 and inflammation6.
 In each of these physiological and pathological processes, the basic process of cell migration, i.e. translocation along or through a tissue substrate, is the same.

 Cells migrate in different modes depending on the type and function of the cells.
-Leukocytes, for example, migrate the majority of their life span as single cells within virtually any tissue in the body.4 Many other cell types only move at specific situations to place, shape or repair tissue.
+For example, leukocytes, for the majority of their lifespan, migrate as single cells within virtually any tissue in the body4.
+Many other cell types only move in specific situations to place, shape, or repair tissue.
 Most of these cells move in groups that are loosely or closely associated.
 This type of migration is called collective cell migration.

 General migration process

-Roughly speaking, cell migration can be categorized into single cell migration and collective cell migration.
-Which each consist of several different types of migration (Fig. 1).
+Roughly speaking, cell migration can be categorized into single-cell migration and collective cell migration.
+Each migration mode is then further sub-categorized into several different types of migration (Figure 1).
 Next to migration, cells can also display invasion.
-The difference between the two being that the surrounding environment is restructured by the cells in case of invasion.
-In the next paragraphs, single cell migration, collective cell migration and cell invasion are discussed in more detail.
+The difference between the two is that the surrounding environment is restructured by the cells in case of invasion.
+In the next paragraphs, single-cell migration, collective cell migration, and cell invasion are discussed in more detail.

-Single cell migration can roughly be divided into amoeboid and mesenchymal migration (Fig. 1).
-The first form of ameboid migration is called blebby amoeboid migration and is characterized by movement of rounded or ellipsoid cells without mature focal adhesions and filopodia.7,10 These blebby cells do not migrate by adhering or pulling on the substrate but rather use propulsive, pushing blebs.11 This type of migration is used by e.g. leukocytes migrating through ECM.4
+Single-cell migration can roughly be divided into amoeboid and mesenchymal migration (Figure 1).
+The first form of ameboid migration is called blebby amoeboid migration and is characterized by the movement of rounded or ellipsoid cells without mature focal adhesions and filopodia7,10.
+These blebby cells do not migrate by adhering or pulling on the substrate but rather use propulsive, pushing blebs11.
+This type of migration is used by e.g. leukocytes migrating through ECM4.

-Pseudopodal ameboid migration is the second form of ameboid migration and is defined by displacement of more elongated cells having weak cell-substrate interactions and actin-rich filopodia at their leading edge.10,12 Neutrophils and dendritic cells, for example, display this type of migration13.
+Pseudopodal ameboid migration is the second form of ameboid migration and is defined by displacement of more elongated cells having weak cell-substrate interactions and actin-rich filopodia at their leading edge10,12.
+For example, neutrophils and dendritic cells display this type of migration13.

 Figure 1.
 Overview of different modes of cell migration.
 These modes are named based on the cell morphology during migration.
-Orange cells represent different modes of single cell migration, purple cells represent different modes of collective migration.
+Orange cells represent different modes of single-cell migration, purple cells represent different modes of collective cell migration.
 Cell-cell contacts are displayed in pink.

 Collective cell migration

 Collective cell migration is characterized by the coordinated migration of a group of cells in which cells are influenced by interactions with each other.
 The exact definition of collective cell migration is still open for debate.
 Some argue that stable cell-cell junctions are required for collective cell migration17,18.
-Others suggest that migration can be considered collective when cells moving as a group affect each other’s movement by e.g. forming transient cell-cell contacts or secreting soluble factors 9,19.
+Others suggest that migration can be considered collective when cells, moving as a group, affect each other’s movement by e.g. forming transient cell-cell contacts or secreting soluble factors9,19.
 Here, we comply with the latter definition and consider migration to be collective when some form of cell-cell interaction is displayed in a migrating group of cells.
-In that case, when looking at the extreme ends of the spectrum, collective cell migration can be split into collective migration of epithelial cells and of mesenchymal cells (Fig. 1).19 However, any intermediate between epithelial and mesenchymal collective cell migration can take place depending on cell type and state (e.g. level of Epithelial to Mesenchymal Transition (EMT)20).
+In that case, when looking at the extreme ends of the spectrum, collective cell migration can be split into collective migration of epithelial cells and of mesenchymal cells (Figure 1)19.
+However, any intermediate between epithelial and mesenchymal collective cell migration can take place depending on the cell type and its state (e.g. level of Epithelial to Mesenchymal Transition (EMT)20).

 In contrast to the tightly connected epithelial cells, mesenchymal cells only form transient connections with each other.
-When two polarized mesenchymal cells collide, they form (N-cadherin based) cell-cell adhesions.
+When two polarized mesenchymal cells collide, they form (N-cadherin-based) cell-cell adhesions.
 This triggers the retraction of the cell protrusions (lamellipodia and/or filopodia), causing a loss in polarity.
 This subsequently halts the migration and the cells quickly repolarize in the opposite direction.
 The repolarization causes the cells to move away from each other.
 This process is called contact-inhibition of locomotion (CIL) and can occur between cells of the same type (homotypic CIL) or between two different cell types (heterotypic CIL)31,32.
-Recent studies have shown that loss of heterotypic CIL is involved in cancer metastasis and invasion.33–35 Next to CIL, cells actively attract each other by secreting attractants (co-attraction).19 In the case of neural crest cells, for example, C3a is secreted, which is a well-known attractant in the immune system.36 Since each cell in the group produces the same attractant, the attractant concentration is high in regions with a high cell density.
-When a cell moves away from the group due to CIL, it can migrate back to the collective by following the local gradient of chemo-attractant (e.g. C3a gradient)19.
-It is assumed that this continues cycle of repulsion and attraction via respectively CIL and co-attraction maintains the collective migration of mesenchymal cells.
-Collective mesenchymal migration has mainly been studied in neural crest cells36–38, but recent studies show that this type of migration is also involved in many other processes such as cancer metastasis33,39 and the migration of the mesoderm during development40.
+Recent studies have shown that loss of heterotypic CIL is involved in cancer metastasis and invasion33–35.
+Next to CIL, cells actively attract each other by secreting attractants (co-attraction)19.
+In the case of neural crest cells, C3a is secreted, which is a well-known attractant in the immune system36.
+Since each cell in the group produces the same attractant, the attractant concentration is high in regions with high cell density.
+When a cell moves away from the group due to CIL, it can migrate back to the collective by following the local gradient of chemoattractant (e.g. C3a gradient)19.
+It is assumed that this continues the cycle of repulsion and attraction via respectively CIL and co-attraction maintains the collective migration of mesenchymal cells.
+Collective mesenchymal migration has mainly been studied in neural crest cells36–38, but recent studies show that this type of migration is also involved in many other processes, such as cancer metastasis33,39 and the migration of the mesoderm during development40.

 Migration versus invasion

 Next to migrating inside the body, cells can also invade their surrounding environment.
-In biology, the terms migration and invasion are often used as interchangeable phrases.
+In biology, the terms migration and invasion are often used as interchangeable terms.
 While the mechanisms are closely related, cell migration is defined as the directed translocation of cells on a 2D substrate or through a 3D matrix.
-Cell invasion, on the other hand is defined as cell movement through a 3D matrix, which is accompanied by restructuring the 3D environment.5,8 The process of cell invasion encompasses cell adherence to extracellular matrix (ECM) and subsequent remodeling of the ECM by means of degradation of existing ECM components and deposition of new ECM components before being able to migrate through the ECM.5,8 Thus the term invasion describes a specific mode of 3D migration including ECM degradation whereas migration is used to describe non-destructive movement in both 2D and 3D environments.
+Cell invasion, on the other hand, is defined as cell movement through a 3D matrix, which is accompanied by restructuring the 3D environment5,8.
+The process of cell invasion encompasses cell adherence to extracellular matrix (ECM) and subsequent remodeling of the ECM by means of degradation of existing ECM components and deposition of new ECM components before being able to migrate through the ECM5,8.
+Thus, the term invasion describes a specific mode of 3D migration, including ECM degradation, whereas migration is used to describe non-destructive movement in both 2D and 3D environments.